Rachel K Collier

-Music career

-2012: Hard Road to Travel
+Career

-In May 2012 Rachel recorded "Hard Road to Travel", a song originally recorded by Jimmy Cliff in 1967.
+In 2012, Collier recorded "Hard Road to Travel", a song originally recorded by Jimmy Cliff in 1967.
 The song was then released commercially by Saatchi & Saatchi, peaking at 79 on the UK Singles Chart after being featured in a QualitySolicitors advert.
-This was followed up in July 2012 with the release of the collaboration with Wookie (musician) on the single "2 Us".
+This was followed up in July 2012 with the release of the collaboration with Wookie on the single "2 Us".

-2013–2014: Boom Boom (Heartbeat) & breakthrough

-In August 2013 Rachel featured on Ray Foxx's single "Boom Boom (Heartbeat)".
+In August 2013, Coller featured on Ray Foxx's single "Boom Boom (Heartbeat)".
 The song peaked at number 12 on the UK Singles Chart, number 2 on the UK Dance Chart and number 13 on the Scottish Singles Chart.
 "Boom Boom (Heartbeat)" was also nominated for "Best Collaboration" at the Urban Music Awards 2013.

-November 2013 saw another collaboration, this time with Mat Zo on the track "Only For You (feat.
-Rachel K Collier)", the second track on the album "Damage Control" with Rachel credited as co-writer and featured vocalist.
+November 2013 saw another collaboration, this time with Mat Zo on the track "Only For You", the second track on the album "Damage Control" with Collier credited as a co-writer and featured vocalist.

-Rachel's debut single "Predictions", Sarah Jane Crawford's 'Smash' of the week on BBC Radio 1Xtra in November 2013, was released on 13 January 2014 on Strictly Rhythm.
+Collier's solo debut single "Predictions", Sarah Jane Crawford's 'Smash' of the week on BBC Radio 1Xtra in November 2013, was released on 13 January 2014 on Strictly Rhythm.